 Getting Started Budgeting Your Variable Income

-It wasn’t until we made the (best) decision and took this course that finally helped us create a budget that truly worked for us – giving us back control of our money and our lives.
+It wasn’t until we made the life-changing decision to improve our finances and learn to live on a budget that truly worked for us – giving us back control of our money and our lives.

 I want to share three different strategies to help you create a working budget that will allow you to take back control of your finances, regardless of your fluctuating income.